michaelgrosner/tribeca/README.md

 ### Test units and Build notes

-Make sure your build machine has installed [node](https://nodejs.org/en/download/package-manager/), and also ensure all dependencies are provided without errors with `make dist`.
+Make sure your build machine has installed [node](https://nodejs.org/en/download/package-manager/), and also ensure `make dist` provides all dependencies without errors.

 Then, feel free to run `make test` anytime.